hivesolutions/scudum/readme.md

 For more information regarding build or configuration of Scudum for Raspberry Pi please refer to the [proper documentation](doc/rasp.md).

+### Kernel

+For more information regarding kernel issues, building and installation please refer to the [proper documentation](doc/kernel.md).

 ### Examples

 To build a DVD ISO image of the latest Scudum system image, the basic kernel image and modules